pattonsgirl/CEG2410/Assignments/Reports/ShowandTell.md

 Your final will be to pair out with classmates and discuss your projects.
 This will be done 3-5 times, depending on timing.

 You will complete this document by interviewing a classmate about their project.
-There are fill in the blanks because I'm not sure what people ended up on.
-Replace blanks with names.

 This is broken out into categories because it was going to be a BINGO game.
 Therefore each category already has options to consider and see if the apply to your classmate's project.